MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-proactive-messages.md

 bot.dialog('/', function(session, args) {
     var savedAddress = session.message.address;

-    // (Save this information somewhere that it can be accessed later, such as in a database. or session.userData)
+    // (Save this information somewhere that it can be accessed later, such as in a database, or session.userData)

     var message = 'Hello user, good to meet you!
 I now know your address and can send you notifications in the future.';
     session.send(message);